PoisotLab/ms_networkary_classifiers/README.md

 them in an ensemble, these gaps compensate one another, and lead (in this case) to a better prediction.](figures/valid_ensemble.png){#fig:ecovalid}

-The trained models were then thresholded (again by optimising informedness), and their predictions transformed back into networks for analysis;
-specifically, we measured the connectance, nestedness (REF), modularity (REF), asymmetry, and network dissimilarity (REF).
+The trained models were then thresholded (again by optimising informedness), and their predictions transformed back into networks for analysis; specifically, we measured the connectance, nestedness [$\eta$; @Bastolla2009ArcMut], modularity [$Q$; @Barber2007ModCom], asymmetry [$A$; @Delmas2018AnaEco], and Jaccard network dissimilarity [@Canard2014EmpEva].
 This process was repeated 250 times, and the results are presented in @tbl:comparison.
-The random forest model is an interesting instance here: it produces the network that looks the most like the original dataset, despite having a very low PR-AUC, suggesting it hits high recall at the cost of low precision.
-Although the ensemble was able to reach a very high PR-AUC (and a very high ROC-AUC), this did not necessarily translate into more accurate reconstructions of the structure of the network.
+The k-NN model is an interesting instance here: it produces the network that looks the most like the original dataset, despite having the lowest PR-AUC, suggesting it hits high recall at the cost of low precision.
+The ensemble was able to reach a very high PR-AUC (and a very high ROC-AUC), which translated into more accurate reconstructions of the structure of the network (with the exception of modulairty, which is underestimated by $0.03$).
 This result bears elaborating.
 Measures of model performance capture how much of the interactions and non-interactions are correctly identified.
 As long as these predictions are not perfect, some interactions will be predicted at the "wrong" position in the network; these measures cannot describe the structural effect of these mistakes.
 On the other hand, measures of network structure can have the same value with interactions that fall at drastically different positions; this is in part because a lot of these measures covary with connectance, and in part because as long as these values are not 0 or their respective maximum, there is a large number of network configurations that can have the same value.
 That ROC-AUC is consistently larger than PR-AUC may be a case of this measure masking models that are not, individually, strong predictors [@Jeni2013FacImb].
+In this specif example, the combination of individually "adequate" models resulted in an extremely strong ensemble, suggesting that the correct prediction of interactions (as measured by MCC, Inf., ROC-AUC, and PR-AUC) *and* network properties is indeed a feasible task under appropriately hyper-parameterized models.

 |         Model |   MCC    |   Inf.   | ROC-AUC |  PR-AUC  |  Conn.   |  $\eta$  |   $Q$    |   $A$    | Jaccard  |
 | ------------: | :------: | :------: | :-----: | :------: | :------: | :------: | :------: | :------: | :------: |